-R&D expenses during the fiscal year endedJune 30, 2013 increased compared to the fiscal year endedJune 30, 2012, primarily due to the stage and timing of our development projects, as described in the previous paragraph.
-R&D expenses during the fiscal year ended June 30, 2013 were impacted by an increase in engineering material and depreciation of \$26.1 million and an increase in employee-related expenses of \$9.0 million as a result of additional engineering headcount and annual compensation adjustments.
+R&D expenses during the fiscal year endedJune 30, 2013 increased compared to the fiscal year endedJune 30, 2012, primarily due to the stage and timing of our development projects, as described above.
+R&D expenses during the fiscal year ended June 30, 2013 were impacted by an increase in engineering material and depreciation of \$26.1 million and an increase in employee-related expenses of \$9.0 million as a result of additional engineering headcount.